TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Pages/WorkingWithPages/Index.rst

 Choose the page you want to copy, then drag it to the position on the page tree you want to copy it.
-When you release your mouse, select guilabel:`Copy` in the confirmation message.
+When you release your mouse, select :guilabel:`Copy` in the confirmation message.

 .. _Delete-Pages: